Philippines observes Christmas in wake of deadly typhoon | Science-Environment

 Most Pacific Island nations whose health systems might have been overwhelmed by COVID-19 outbreaks have largely managed to keep out the virus through strict border controls and high vaccination numbers.

 Fiji has an ongoing outbreak and has had almost 700 deaths.
-About 92 per cent of the adult population is now fully vaccinated, 97.7 per cent have received at least one dose and many in the deeply religious nation will celebrate Christmas at traditional church services and family gatherings.
+About 92% of the adult population is now fully vaccinated, 97.7% have received at least one dose and many in the deeply religious nation will celebrate Christmas at traditional church services and family gatherings.

 Health Secretary James Fong, in a Christmas message, urged Fijians to "please celebrate wisely."
 In remote Macuata province, residents of four villages received a special Christmas gift: Electricity was connected to their villages for the first time.

-In his Christmas message, Prime Minister Scott Morrison referred to COVID-19's toll on society.
+In his Christmas message, Australian Prime Minister Scott Morrison referred to COVID-19's toll on society.

+"This pandemic, it continues to buffet us," Morrison said.
+"The omicron variant is just the latest challenge that we have faced.
+But together, always together and only together, we keep pushing through."
+The omicron variant is prevalent in some states and is estimated to represent more than 70% of all new cases in Queensland.

-On Christmas Eve, a student driver in the Northern Territory made off with a truck containing more than USD 10,000 in Christmas hams that was empty when it was found.
+On Christmas Eve, a student driver in the Northern Territory made off with a truck containing more than $10,000 in Christmas hams that was empty when it was found.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)